ledeprogram/courses/algorithms/twitter.md

 ## 3. Create a Twitter account for your bot

-Your Twitter bot needs to use a different account than your real, live primary account.
+Your Twitter bot needs to use a **different account** than your real, live primary account.
+You'll need to sign out of your main Twitter account and create a new account.

 I recommend giving it a **plus addressing** email address, where you do **+blahblahblah** after your email username - you'll still get the emails, but it acts like it's a separate account.

 ![](images/twitter-1.png)